WhitespaceVentures/eamli-operator-docs/Postgresql.md

 For the purpose of the quickstart guide, we will spin up a minimal, single node, PostgreSQL cluster within the same kubernetes cluster as the eamli operator (In production environments, you would want at minimum of 2 nodes, and potentionally install the operator and PostgreSQL cluster, within its own namespace).

-Start by goin to your Openshift "Administrator" dashboard, and navigate to Operators -> OperatorHub.
+Start by going to your Openshift "Administrator" dashboard, and navigate to Operators -> OperatorHub.

 ![Admin Console](/imgs/postgresql/overview.png)